 The movie takes a real nosedive when the main characters Elsa and Anna (Kristen Bell) are separated as it pretty much stops any character development for both of them.
 The bond of sisters was the driving factor in the first one in making their actions believable and true to who they were.
 The end of the movie is just nonsensical wandering and Anna is never portrayed anything but dumb for all of the movie, most obvious with the obnoxious scenes involving her and Kristoffer (who has nothing to do in this film).
 Where as in Frozen most-if-not-all songs were hits, here they are mostly misses.
 ‘All Is Found’ is sleep inducing, ‘When I Am Older’ is unimaginative and ‘The Next Right Thing’ should’ve been a writing practice left in the demo stage.

 Smileys: Animation, pacing

-Frowneys: Characterisation, story, connectivity
+Frowneys: Characterisation, story, premise

 It’s pretty so it will again sell a lot of merchandise but the film probably has less replay value.